SumonKantiDey/Project-Assessment/README.md

 > Reset TTL on every PATCH and GET Request.
 > Write unit test case to see the API is working perfectly or not.
 ```
-For TTL i have stored the posting Date Time of key value in POST request.
-When user will send GET or PATCH request
+For TTL automatically stored the posting date time when key value will send in POST request.
-previous date time will replaced by present date time  of those key value and BackgroundScheduler will
+When user will send GET or PATCH request previous date time will replaced by present date time  of those key
-check the time of key value exceed five minutes or not.
+value and BackgroundScheduler will check the time of key value exceed five minutes or not.